Kaiserreich/Kaiserreich-4-Bug-Reports/issue_template.md

 <!--

 Fill in the placeholders below.
 Delete any headings and placeholders that you do not fill in.
-PLEASE CHECK IF THIS ISSUSE HAS BEEN REPORTED BEFORE!
+PLEASE CHECK IF THIS ISSUE HAS BEEN REPORTED BEFORE!
 Make sure your title explains the issue well.

 If your issue is a CTD, please do the following things: